Hamidalion/Template_HardwareStore/README.md

 7. Register in Mailjet.Api (Be attansion!
 I used old worker version 1.2.2)
 8. Create Utility/EmailSender/
 9. Try to send email
+10. Use Configuration by appsettings.json
+11. Add wwwroot/templates/Inquary.html